 Taking an elephant safari is Chitwan’s must-do activity and your best chance of spotting rhinos or tigers.
 Tours last around one hour and cost just £10 per person.
 You can also take to the water for crocodile and bird-watching on a half-day canoe safari, and for the more active family, take a walking jungle trek where you’ll be able to see rhesus monkeys, birds, deer, and, if you’re lucky, rhino.

 Don’t miss: Visit the Elephant Breeding Centre at Khorshor (open 6am–6pm) where you can visit the baby animals and other domesticated elephants born there, and the Gharial Breeding Centre (8am–5pm) home to the fearsome Marsh Mugger crocodile, the Gharial crocodile and turtles.

-How to get there: British Airways and Jet Airways fly between London and Kathmandu with a stop over in New Dehli or Mumbai; from approximately £900 return.
+How to get there: British Airways flies between London and Kathmandu with a stop over in New Dehli or Mumbai; from approximately £900 return.
 From Kathmandu, take an internal flight to Bharatpur, the nearest airport to Chitwan National Park.

 Travel time: Flight time from London to Kathmandu is 12 hours and it’s just 20 minutes from Kathmandu to Bharatpur.

 Best time to go: October and February are consistently comfortable (25°C) and dry, ideal for whole days out on safari.
 It’s best to avoid March to June with children as temperatures can soar to over 40°C.